AMV (TV station): RVN-AMV

-By the mid-1980s, 80 people were employed at Wagga, and a further 40 in Albury.
+Prime/Ramcorp

 RVN-AMV was purchased by Paul Ramsay's Ramcorp Ltd. in 1987, and merged with the MidState Television network, forming Prime Television.
 RVN and AMV split up in 1989, when Southern New South Wales was aggregated - RVN joined with CBN, as the Seven Network affiliate in the area in competition with Ten Capital and WIN Television.
 AMV, meanwhile expanded into the rest of Victoria as the state's Seven Network affiliate, in competition with Vic TV and Southern Cross.

 RVN's callsign ceased to exist in 1991, when the Wagga Wagga and Orange licenses were merged to become only CBN.
 At the same time, AMV moved from VHF channel 4 to VHF channel 11, in order to allow FM stations to be established without interference from existing television stations (using VHF channels 3, 4, 5 and 5A).

 In preparation for aggregation of the Victorian market - (excluding Mildura) - in early 1992, a studio facility and playout centre was constructed in the Ballarat suburb of Mitchell Park.
 At that time this facility was the playout centre for the Western Victoria, Central Victoria, and Gippsland regions.
 Playout for the Albury and Shepparton regions was maintained at Prime's Albury studios.
 The Ballarat centre was and continues to be operated under the AMV licence.

+The station celebrated its 50th anniversary in September 2014, at its now former Union Road studios.

+The station moved to studios in Dean Street, Albury in April 2015.